uchicago-capp-camp-2025/capp-camp-setup/documents/git/git-prepare-github.rst

 Git.
 We will discuss version control in general and Git, in particular, in detail in today's session.
-The purpose of this document is to guide you through the steps necessary to use Git and Github.
+The purpose of this document is to guide you through the steps necessary to set up your laptop to use Git and Github.
 Specifically, you will:

 - Install Git on your laptop
 - Create a GitHub account (if needed),
-- Create an SSH key using one the CS Linux servers, and
+- Create an SSH key on your laptop, and
 - Upload that key to GitHub.

 To start open a terminal window (macOS) or a WSL window (Windows).
 You